-(b) Capital management
+(c) Capital management (continued)

 The Group's objectives when managing capital are to build a strong capital base so as to sustain the future developments of its business and to maintain an optimal capital structure to maximize shareholders' value.
 The Group defines "capital" as including all components of equity.